Sabayon/docker-builder-amd64/README.md

     -v /my/path/custom.keywords:/opt/sabayon-build/conf/intel/portage/package.keywords/custom.keywords

 In this way you tell to docker to mount your custom.* file inside /opt/sabayon-build/conf/intel/portage/package.*/custom.* inside the container.

 Keep in mind that the container have the portage directory located at /opt/sabayon-build/conf/intel/portage/ ; the /etc/portage folder is then symlinked to it.

 **Attention!** Remember also to use absolute paths or docker will fail to mount your files in the container.

-## ENV VARIABLES
+## ENVIRONMENT VARIABLES

 You can tweak the default behavior of the script setting those env variables with docker.